Shweta-Garbhe/React-Small-Projects/FetchAndShow/README.md

-# Fetch data from random API and show it on screen in tabular fformat.
+# Fetch data from random API and show it on screen in tabular format.

 - I have fetched from random API which returns dummy users list.
 - Created a button on screen, on clicking of which data should be fetched from API and shown on screen